puggen1/social-media-client/README.md

     }
 ```

-to use bootsrap add this to the index.js inside src/js
+to use bootstrap add this to the index.js inside src/js

 ```
 import * as bootstrap from 'bootstrap'